A new approach to detect the boundaries of interplanetary events: Case studies

 \section{Case studies}

-In this section we analyze in detail three MC events we found more spectacular, two of them have been summary analysed in previous papers by \citet{Popescu2009} and Dumitrache and Popescu (2010).
-The first event (10 June 2001) can be found in the list of \citet{Du2010}, the second event (24 August 2001) is in the list of \citet{Ebert2009JGRA}, while the last analysed event (23 January 2001) is found in both lists.
+In this section we exemplify the application of the method on few particular cases.
+We analyze in detail three MC events we found more spectacular, and one ICME we found as new by the proposed algorithm.
+Two of the MC have been summarily analyzed in previous papers by \citet{Popescu2009} and \citet{dumi_10jun}.
+The first event (10 June 2001) can be found in the list of \citet{Du2010}, the second event (24 August 2001) is in the list of \citet{Ebert2009JGRA}, while the last analyzed event (23 January 2001) is found in both lists.
+All three MCs could be retrieved in the recent list of \citet{Richardson2014}.
+The last event we investigate is an ICME event found as new by this algorithm, observed by the spacecraft on 1 May 2001.
+In the next subsection we explain in detail, on four examples, how we apply the method.

+As we noted in introduction, more signatures accompany an ICME and not all of them are always fulfilled.
+Different authors \citep{Ebert2009JGRA,Du2010,Wang2005jgr,Richardson2014} considered their own hierarchy in their compiled list of ICMEs.
+In the present article, after the LM detection, we have retained those boundaries that delimited low plasma beta (see section 2).
+This condition is fulfilled between $t2$ and $t3$ boundaries, while $t1$ is the first LM before $t2$ and $t4$ is the first LM after $t3$ where beta exceeds the threshold.
+But a very important role is played by the total pressure variation, which is certainly correlated with the temperature falling.
+The increase of $Pt$ represents an indication for considering the extension (or restriction) of the boundaries to next LMs, in some cases.